axju/socialpy/README.rst

 SocialPy has multiple function and is designed to be very flexible.
 The command line tools allowed you to post viva the terminal.
 This is the way hacker should post.
 Write your own scrips to post automatically.
-To storage some post, i implement a data-serve with a web front end.
-It's only a django project and has vary low security settings.
-Don't push it to a public web-server.

 SocialPy is a small private project.
 I do it just for fun.
 So some parts are really dirty.
 I would clean them up, if I'm boring.
 Or watch Rick